-Risk intelligence, also referred to as threat intelligence in the IT world, assists organizations gain valuable knowledge about cyber threats that could or have already impacted its systems.
+Risk intelligence, also referred to as threat intelligence in the IT world, assists organizations in gaining valuable knowledge about cyber threats that could or have already impacted its systems.

 However, the process of gathering, analyzing, and applying this intelligence can be a daunting task for most organizations, due to the variety of threats.
 Below are the most common threats in the cyber security landscape today.

 - Malware: Malicious software that is intended to damage or take partial control of a computer, device, or network for illicit gains or illegal activity (e.g. data and credential theft, vandalism, spying).

 - Ransomware: A type of malware that is planted on a computer or network illegally and encrypts the data until the organization pays a ransom to have the data decrypted.